Trade Forex Trading

 A pivot & the associated support and resistance levels are often turning points for the direction of price movement in a market.

-The central pivot-point can then be used to calculate the support and resistance levels as follows:
+The central pivot-point can then be used to calculate the support & resistance zones as follows:

 Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
 These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.